top of page

 When is the best time to visit?

-The best time to visit is between March and June, when the weather is pleasant and suitable for trekking.
+The best time to visit is between March to June in first half of the year, and between September to December in the second half, when the weather is pleasant and suitable for trekking.

 Who is this trail suitable for?